 This isn’t the first time FESTO has taken animal movements and mimicked it into their robots mechanical engineering.
 The Bionic Learning Network is a branch of FESTO that focuses robots on taking on animal forms by mimicking their motions.
 They do this because they believe nature already has instinctive movements for gripping, moving, flying, positioning and controlling, so why not take what already works and put it in their robots operating systems.
 The Bionic Learning Network has put out previous animalistic robots like an elephant’s trunk, an octopus’ tentacle, kangaroos and even BionicANTs.
 Although the previous products have all been impressive, none can compare to the small operating system in the eMotionButterflies.

-FESTO builds their parts in CADENAS eCATALOG software which uses computer-aided design (CAD), to effectively display their parts in a catalog on their website which generates more than 140,000 downloads per month.
+FESTO uses CADENAS eCATALOGsolutions platform to effectively display their parts in a 3D catalog directly within their website, generating more than 140,000 downloads per month.
 The CADENAS technology makes it easier for their customers to access their parts in 2D and 3D CAD data formats.
 Through CADENAS PARTSolutions, FESTO’s CAD data is available for all of their flexibly configurable products.
 More information on the FESTO success story can be found in our case study here: Download the FESTO Case Study

 To learn more about the types of robots the Bionic Learning Network puts out you can visit the following links:

 Latest posts by Alexis Barnhorn (see all)

 - Happy International Women in Engineering Day!
 Here are 10 Awesome Women Engineers in History - June 23, 2017

 - New Survey Finds 80% of Product Selection by Engineers is Determined by Manufacturer Website and Quality of Digital Data - June 20, 2017

 - Who will win?
 Vise vs. Hydraulic Press - June 6, 2017